Paul Ehrlich: The valency of serums

 Since antiserums were an entirely new type of medicine whose quality was highly variable, a government system was established to guarantee their safety and effectiveness.
 Beginning 1 April 1895, only government-approved serum could be sold in the German Reich.
 The testing station for diphtheria serum was provisionally housed at the Institute of Infectious Diseases.
-At the initiative of Friedrich Althoff, an Institute of Serum Research and Testing (Institut für Serumforschung und Serumprüfung) was established in 1896 in Berlin-Steglitz, with Paul Ehrlich as director (which required him to cancel all his contracts with Hoechst).
+At the initiative of Friedrich Althoff, an Institute of Serum Research and Testing (Institut für Serumforschung und Serumprüfung) was established in 1896 in Berlin-Steglitz, with Ehrlich as director (which required him to cancel all his contracts with Hoechst).
 In this function and as honorary professor at Berliner University he had annual earnings of 6,000 marks, approximately the salary of a university professor.
-In addition to a testing department the institute also had a research department.
+In addition to a testing department the institute had a research department.

 In order to determine the effectiveness of diphtheria antiserum, a stable concentration of diphtheria toxin was required.
-Ehrlich discovered that the toxin being used was perishable, in contrast to what had been assumed, which for him led to two consequences: He did not use the toxin as a standard, but instead a serum powder developed by Behring, which had to be dissolved in liquid shortly before use.
+Ehrlich discovered that the toxin being used was perishable, in contrast to what had been assumed, which for him led to two consequences: he did not use the toxin as a standard, but instead a serum powder developed by Behring, which had to be dissolved in liquid shortly before use.
 The strength of a test toxin was first determined in comparison with this standard.
 The test toxin could then be used as a reference for testing other serums.
 For the test itself, toxin and serum were mixed in a ratio so that their effects just cancelled each other when injected into a guinea pig.
 But since there was a large margin in determining whether symptoms of illness were present, Ehrlich established an unambiguous target: the death of the animal.
 The mixture was to be such that the test animal would die after four days.
 If it died earlier, the serum was too weak and was rejected.
 Ehrlich claimed to have made the determination of the valency of serum as accurate as it would be with chemical titration.
 This again demonstrates his tendency to quantify the life sciences.

 Influenced by the mayor of Frankfurt am Main, Franz Adickes, who endeavored to establish science institutions in Frankfurt in preparation of the founding of a university, Ehrlich's institute moved to Frankfurt in 1899 and was renamed the Royal Prussian Institute of Experimental Therapy (Königlich Preußisches Institut für Experimentelle Therapie).
 The German quality-control methodology was copied by government serum institutes all over the world, and they also obtained the standard serum from Frankfurt.
 After diphtheria antiserum, tetanus serum and various bactericide serums for use in veterinary medicine were developed in rapid sequence.
 These were also evaluated at the institute, as was tuberculin and later on various vaccines.
-Ehrlich's most important colleague at the institute was the Jewish doctor and biologist Julius Morgenroth.
+Ehrlich's most important colleague at the institute was the Jewish physician and biologist Julius Morgenroth.